Paul Millar – OSPR

-Gordon is a consultant and operates as a Client Representative on major oil & gas projects and offshore wind farms and has been employed at sea for over 35 years.
+Gordon Foot is a consultant Client Representative on major oil & gas projects and offshore wind farms and has been employed at sea for over 35 years.

 He is currently engaged with Formosa 2 OWF Taiwan conducting survey, UXO and construction tasks.
 Gordon is a retired Weapons Engineering Manager of the UK Royal Navy having served a 19 year career in nuclear submarines on special operations.